exyi/coberec/docs/thesis/API-overview.md

 ```

 In case we have a fixed number of parameters, we can use an overload of the Create method.
-Instead of passing an array, we get them in separate arguments of the lambda function.
+Instead of having the arguments in an array, we get them in separate arguments to the lambda function.
 For example, we could declare a static method for number addition in the following way:

 ```csharp